Coriolis Effect and Hurricanes

 - For the next activity, stand up and pick a spot towards the center of the room.
 You are going to be air at high pressure.

 - Slowly move toward the center of the room, this is the low pressure.

 - As you do this, have a friend or parent pull your sleeve 90° to your right.
 This models how a hurricane spins in the Northern Hemisphere.
 Can you guess how?

 As the platform spins, the lines drawn from the center will curve around the paper.

 Wind is created by the rushing of air from high pressure to low pressure; the greater the difference in pressure, the faster the wind moves.
 Between these points is a straight line.
 However, due to the rotation of the Earth, the wind is deflected and curves, giving us the Coriolis Effect.
 In the Northern Hemisphere, the rotation of the Earth deflects wind to the right so that it spins clockwise.
-Hurricanes in the Southern Hemisphere spin counter-clockwise.
+Wind in the Southern Hemisphere spins counter-clockwise.

 In the activity you did at the end of the experiment, you demonstrated how wind moves from high pressure to low.
 In the Northern Hemisphere the Earth spins left underneath you, so the wind is directed to the right.
 As you approach the low pressure center and are continually pulled right, it will appear as you are rotating to the left.
-It is the opposite in the Southern Hemisphere, the Earth appears to be rotating right underneath you and winds are pushed left, causing the spin of cyclones to be in the clockwise direction.
+It is the opposite in the Southern Hemisphere: the Earth appears to be rotating right underneath you and winds are pushed left, causing the spin of cyclones to occur in the clockwise direction.